-Living, working and playing in the D, Kate has recently joined Isobar, a digital communications agency network new to the city, to build the General Motors brand online.
+Living, working and playing in the D, Kate Bush has recently joined Isobar, a digital communications agency network new to the city, to build the General Motors brand online.
 What Kate especially loves about working downtown: the fast pace of creative teamwork and the incredible views of the city.
 Outside the workplace Kate is just as passionate about the growth of the Isaac Agree Downtown Synagogue and her volunteer work as a birth doula coaching women through pregnancy and labor.

 On growing up in Detroit.

 I grew up in a beautiful home in a historic neighborhood, riding my bike through Palmer Park and spending Shabbat morning taking ballet at a church near Eastern Market followed by Shabbat lunch at Zeff’s Coney Island.
 I attended elementary school at Golightly, a DPS magnet school.
 I was one of a handful of white kids, and one of three Jewish kids (the other two were my parents’ friends’ kids).
 I have memories of bringing apples and honey at the start of each school year per my teachers’ requests to teach the class about Rosh Hashanah.

 I don’t know that I am making my mark, but I am doing what I have always done, living in Detroit and trying to take advantage of everything this great city has to offer.

 I moved back to Detroit in January, 2005, and went to a Young Adult Division (YAD) event in Campus Martius just a few weeks later.
 Next thing I knew I was on boards of YAD and JARC and then joined the board of the Downtown Synagogue.
 I have since moved on from my work on the boards, but stay very involved with the Downtown Synagogue.

 On what makes Jewish Detroit a great place to live, work and play